 In terms of deriving value from Ops Manager via the console, we’ve always been very clear that we think the SCOM console is simply too confusing and fundamentally-dated in it’s UI design principals to allow non-expert users to get much value from the underlying platform (to say nothing of the console’s general speed and performance).

-But if you want your users to truly engage with SCOM and make the most out of the power of the platform and all that juicy performance data you’re collecting, then there’s only one thing for it! (free trial).
+But if you want your users to truly engage with SCOM and make the most out of the power of the platform and all that juicy performance data you’re collecting, then there’s only one thing for it!
+A Squared Up free trial.

 We’ll start this section by quoting Microsoft direct;

 “Operations Manager now has enhanced log file monitoring capabilities for Linux servers by using the newest version of the agent that uses Fluentd.”

 A full list of the benefits expected to go along with this Fluentd upgrade can be found here but, to put this in slightly more meaningful form, MVP Stefan Roth explains;